OneMoreSummer/academic-kickstart/content/post/questioning-the-underdog-hypothesis-4-mccarthy-collins-court-2016-what-is-‘the-reversal-of-rae-advantage’-should-it-continue-to-be-widely-referenced/index.md

 *‘Whilst the physiological impact on RAE has been extensively reviewed over a significant period of time, much less reported in the sporting literature is the effect of psychological disruptions and the impact not only on the identification process but more importantly the negotiation of the development journey.’* McCarthy, Collins, Court (2016).

-This article advocates for the regression to the mean explanation of RAE decline as a result of uneven Birth Quarters containing inherent differences in ‘average quality’.
-Other possible mechanisms being in play to various (currently unknown) degrees is still entirely possible and even likely, but to what degree and are they minor compared to a natural regression to the mean?
+This article advocates for the regression towards the mean explanation of RAE decline as a result of uneven Birth Quarters containing inherent differences in ‘average quality’.
+Other possible mechanisms being in play to various (currently unknown) degrees is still entirely possible and even likely, but to what degree and are they minor compared to a natural regression towards the mean?

 The 2016 paper argues that the Reversal of RAE Advantage is the same as the Underdog Hypothesis within the RAE domain but with an ‘only’ psychological mechanism attached.
 Subsequent research based on the Reversal of RAE Advantage often advocates the avoidance of ‘blanket approaches’ to addressing RAE bias.
 However, interventions such as Age Ordered Shirt Numbering (Mann & Ginneken, 2017) can provide additional context, allowing evidence informed selections.